tiffanyhan/design-a-game/README.md

 Individual games are ranked according to its score's attempts_remaining attribute.
 Note that this is different from a game's attempts_remaining attribute.
 The attribute for a game is a whole number that decrements during the course of the game.
-The attribute for a score is a percentage calculated after the game is over, using the game's final attempts_remaining value divided by the number of attempts_allowed.
+The attribute for a score is a decimal value calculated after the game is over, using the game's final attempts_remaining value divided by the number of attempts_allowed.
 Ties are broken according to the number of letters of the target word.
 A longer word corresponds to a higher score, while a shorter word corresponds to a lower score.

-Users are ranked according to their number of wins relative to the total number of games they have played (calculated as a percentage).
+Users are ranked according to their number of wins relative to the total number of games they have played (calculated as a decimal value).
 Ties are broken according to a user's average_attempts_remaining attribute.
 A higher number of attempts remaining throughout all games played corersponds to a higher score, while a lower number of attempts remaining throughout all games played corresponds to a lower score.